amruthr/gatsby-starter-foundation/src/content/posts/2020-05-13-paper-boat.md

 ---
 template: blog-post
-title: Character design
+title: "Maternity "
-slug: /character-design
+slug: /Products/Maternity
-date: 2020-05-23 23:40
+date: 2020-12-10 20:07
-description: How to draw a character
+description: "A to Z Collections offers a wide variety of maternity products.
+  These products will surely be the best maternity products for motherhood. "
-featuredImage: /assets/andrew-seaman-4fi_4q6_efm-unsplash.jpg
+featuredImage: /assets/moms_maternity.jpg
 ---
 In visual arts, a model sheet, also known as a character board, character sheet, character study or simply a study, is a document used to help standardize the appearance, poses, and gestures of a character in arts such as animation, comics, and video games.